Bruins set NHL record: 12 straight home wins to start season

 Krejci scored for Boston with 31 seconds left in the second.

-Boston came in with a league-high 82 goals in 20 games (4.10 per), but it was held to relatively few chances despite getting a 5-on-3 power-play advantage early in the game.
+Boston came in with a league-high 82 goals in 20 games (4.10 per game), but it was held to relatively few chances despite getting a 5-on-3 power-play advantage early on.

 TAKE NOTE